 Vocal cords must close tightly to produce sound and keep food out of the lungs.
-Paralysis prevents this closure.
+Paralysis prevents this essential closure.

-- Speak: They vibrate to make sound.
+- Speech: They vibrate together as air passes through to create sound.

 Symptoms